antirez/freakwan/README.md

 of the IV.
 So the initialization vector used is a total 11 bytes, of which at least 64 bits of pseudorandom data.

-The final 10 bytes checksum is computed using HMAC-SHA256, truncated to 10 bytes, but **the last 4 bits are set to the padding length of the message**, so actually of the 80 bits HMAC, only the first 76 are used.
-The last byte least significant four bits tell us how many bytes to discard from the encrypted part because of AES padding.
+The final 10 bytes HMAC is computed using HMAC-SHA256, truncated to 10 bytes, but **the last 4 bits are set to the padding length of the message**, so actually of the 80 bits HMAC, only the first 76 are used.
+The last byte least significant four bits tell us how many bytes to discard from the decrypted payload, because of AES padding.

-The aes key and the HMAC key are different but derived from the same key.
-The derivation is performed as such.
-Given the unique key `k`, we derive the two keys with:
+The AES key and the HMAC key are different, but derived from the same master key.
+The derivation is performed as such: Given the unique key `k`, we derive the two keys with as:

     aes-key = first 16 bytes of HMAC-SHA256(k,"AES14159265358979323846")
     mac-key = HMAC-SHA256(k,"MAC26433832795028841971")